rosasip/Directory-Traversal-Attack/README.md

-So Why use a `.sh` file?** Because the attack isn't one command — it's a sequence (start the server in the background → wait → set the target path → run the attack → kill the server).
+So Why use a `.sh` file?** Because the attack isn't one command, it's a sequence (start the server in the background → wait → set the target path → run the attack → kill the server).
 A shell script bundles that whole sequence into one repeatable, executable file, so I run it with a single `./attack.sh` instead of retyping every step, and it lets me store and reuse a variable like `ATTACK_PATH`.